A reader is set on lowering his interest rates using a home equity line of credit.

 There are three ways you could approach this scenario.

-- Pay off the entire balance and replace it with a new 3% HELOC for $150,000.
 You might incur a closeout fee on the HELOC, but if the fee isn’t too steep, the 2% interest savings may make it worth it.

 - Pros: A new HELOC lowers your rate but still keeps your credit line at $150,000 with only one payment to keep track of.
 You’ll also start the clock over on your interest-only period, giving you the option to make lower payments if needed to manage your cash flow.